-(3) Receipts from activities described in sections 3(d) through 3(j) of the MTC's Formula for the Apportionment and Allocation of the + Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or reference to state's financial institution receipts factor rules] are included in the receipts factor denominator and assigned to the receipts factor numerator in this state to the extent those receipts would be assigned to this state under the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015), including the rule of assignment to commercial domicile in section (p) [or this state's financial institution receipts factor rules] as if the taxpayer were a financial institution, except that, in the case of receipts associated with loans to a related party [as defined by Article IV, Section 17 or other state law] which are not secured by real property, including interest, fees, and penalties are included in this state's numerator to the extent the related party's apportionment factor as determined under this state's laws is in this state.
+(3) Receipts from activities described in sections 3(d) through 3(j) of the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015) [or reference to state's financial institution receipts factor rules] are included in the receipts factor denominator and assigned to the receipts factor numerator in this state to the extent those receipts would be assigned to this state under the MTC's Formula for the Apportionment and Allocation of the Net Income of Financial Institutions Model Statute (as adopted July 29, 2015), including the rule of assignment to commercial domicile in section (p) [or this state's financial institution receipts factor rules] as if the taxpayer were a financial institution.
+However, in the case of receipts associated with loans to a related party [as defined by Article IV, Section 17 or other state law], which are not secured by real property, including interest, fees, and penalties, the receipts are included in this state's numerator in a proportion equal to the related party's apportionment factor in this state [as determined under state law].